eveeifyeve/eveeify/README.md

 - 👀 i like codeing a discordbot
 - 🌱  Mediamana
 - 💞️ im looking aford to work together
-- 📫 eveeg1971@gmail.com for git reqs
+- 📫 eveeg1971@gmail.com for any inquires

 <!---
 eveeify/eveeify is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.